pralab/AdversarialPruningBenchmark/README.md

 Feel free to contact us about anything related to our benchmark by creating an issue, a pull request or by email at `giorgio.piras@unica.it`.

-## TODO
-- Unify all state_dicts into one single resnet and vgg class.
-- Make HOFMN try different configs, and add it to the benchmark print function and issue template
-- Change links to PRALAB or whatever...(I mean also in the README (e.g., the issue reference))